 That’s right.
 Right out there next to the valet sat someone’s version of Baby!
 This car was gorgeous, and we were careful not to touch it because as we all know having one like that cost a lot of money – and I mentioned the budget, right?

 I mean she’s not a ’67 Chevelle, but I would still be the girl with her feet up on the dash, and her hand catching air out the window in the Impala.
 I’m a southern girl through and through – I love spending time in a classic car.

 By now, my daughter realized that she could see and do things if only she put down the phone and came out into society.
 I was happy and smiling… My inner fan girl was doing imaginary cartwheels down the hallways – I really did that a couple years ago in Opryland and it didn’t end well.
 I think there is still blackmail worthy footage of it somewhere.
 Thankfully, no one knows where.

+We entered the SPN Zone, passing up shopping to get into the conference room.
 I had to kick people out of our seats, but it didn’t matter.
 We sat two rows from the back of the theater a few rows behind the Jolly Green Giant and the Stay Puff Marshmallow man who were as tall as Jared Padalecki, and built like they were competing in some muscle building conquest to make the size of their arms the size of a hatchback (you had to be there to understand that reference).
-They were also coupled with their girlfriends Denim and Diamonds.
+They were also coupled with their girlfriends Denim and Diamond.
 This was not ideal for those who are vertically challenged like myself.
 I thought about standing up, but then my little fluffy rollie pollie body would have been blocking someone else.